mwunsch/osxsub/README.md

     $ echo "Copyright (c) 2013 Mark Wunsch" | osxsub
       Copyright © 2013 Mark Wunsch

-Text Substitutions are available for a handful of Mac applications, and can be set up by going to `System Preferences -> Language & Text` and selecting the `Text` tab.
+Text Substitutions are available for a handful of Mac applications, and can be set up by going to `System Preferences -> Keyboard` and selecting the `Text` tab.

 Read more about OS X Text Substitution: